DPWorldFulfilment/DPWorld-FulfilmentAPI/RO_README.md

 ```

 ### RO Listing API

-- **Description**: This API is used to fetch all the inbounds based on filters
+This API is used to fetch all the inbounds based on filters
 - **Verb**:  POST
 - **URL**: /api/v1/ims/ro/receving-orders